Amanda-Clark/PhilipsHue/README.md

-A webapp using Flask for changing the Phillips Hue lights.
+A webapp using Flask for changing the Philips Hue lights.